input-output-hk/cardano-docs.iohk.io/_docs/cardano/2017-01-04-differences.md

 PVSS scheme by Schoenmakers uses share verification information which also includes a commitment to the secret.
 It is also used as a commitment in Ouroboros protocol.
 PVSS scheme has been implemented over the elliptic curve secp256r1.
+Please read about [PVSS implementation in Cardano SL](/technical/pvss/) for more details.

 ## Block Generation Time